January 6, 2014

 - Anime Weekend Atlanta - 18,363 total attendance

 Beyond these ten, we start to get into a large number of conventions with attendance counts very close to one another.
-Narrowly missing the list are Youmacon (14,496 total attendance) and Otakuthon (13,357 total attendance).
-MomoCon (12,200 total attendance), San Japan (11,077 total attendance), Katsucon (10,686 total attendance), and AnimeNEXT (10,283 paid attendance) round out the known conventions reporting over 10,000 attendees.
+Narrowly missing the list are Otakuthon (13,357 total attendance), MomoCon (12,200 total attendance), San Japan (11,077 total attendance), Katsucon (10,686 total attendance), and AnimeNEXT (10,283 paid attendance) with each of these conventions reporting over 10,000 attendees.
 In the event other conventions come forward with attendance counts not previously reported, we will include them in an update at the bottom of this article.

 As always, we remind you that these are merely the largest conventions and are not necessarily the best.
 There are many, many small conventions out there that are a lot of fun and we encourage you to find the conventions near you and check them out.

 If you want to compare the growth of conventions over the last ten years, here are some handy links to our annual reports (either written or as reported in our podcast):